engrmahabub/wee/syntax/syntax.md

 **Unsafe:** Real -> Natural -> Integer -> Binary

 * Safe conversions are automatic.
-* Unsafe convesion is done using operator "->"
+* Unsafe conversion is done using operator "->"
 * Operator "->" is also called "pipeline operator"

 **example:**